-- Slow Scan TV (SSTV)– Transmit and receive static images (color or monochrome) around the world via a ham band at little to no expense.
+- Slow Scan TV (SSTV)– Transmit and receive static images (colour or monochrome) around the world via a ham band at little to no expense.

 - Contests & Awards-You will take part in various contests held by different ham radio clubs or associations.

-- Emergency and other volunteers services-When traditional communications fail, hams are ready to use their radios to provide emergency communication services to their communities.
+- Emergency and other volunteer services: When traditional communications fail, hams are ready to use their radios to provide emergency communication services to their communities.